Secondary Fine Arts

 Williamson County Honors Series

 The Williamson County Honors Series features top-performing students from both Williamson County Schools and Franklin Special School District in band, orchestra and choir.
 Students spend one to two days with a guest clinician, learning high-level music to perform at a free concert for the community.
-These events give students the opportunity to connect with top-performing conductors, opening opportunities and doors for students and showcasing the talent and musical ability in the district.
+These events give students the opportunity to connect with top-performing conductors, opening opportunities and doors for students and showcasing all the talent and musical ability in the district.
 Past clinicians have included university conductors and conductors from prestigious professional and community ensembles including the Nashville Symphony.

 WCS Art Show at The Frist

 The WCS Art Show at the Frist is an annual event hosted by the Frist Art Museum.
 Students from every grade level within WCS are selected by their schools to have their artwork displayed at the Frist Art Museum for two weeks.
 This event is the largest art exhibit for WCS, featuring more than 400 pieces of artwork from around the county.

 Williamson County Schools Fine Arts Showcase